 I am interested in the development of analytical diagnostic tools, focusing in detection of biomarkers for infection and disease.
 There is an ever-increasing demand for simple, selective, accurate and reliable methods for testing indicators of human and animal health status.
 Application of biosensors in clinical and veterinary testing has several potential advantages over other analysis including increase assay speed, automation, point-of-care diagnostics, reduced costs and capability for multi-target analyses.

-I have been recently awarded a grant by the World Cancer Research Fund International (www.wcrf.org) to develop low cost disposable sensors for the measurement of DNA adducts in urine, related to red meat intake and the risk of colorectal cancer.
+I was awarded a grant by the World Cancer Research Fund International (www.wcrf.org) to develop low cost disposable sensors for the measurement of DNA adducts in urine, related to red meat intake and the risk of colorectal cancer.
 High meat consumption is associated with increased endogenous formation of N-nitrocompound residues that can alter DNA.
 O6-carboxymethylguanine (O6-CMdG) is formed when DNA is damaged by nitrosated glycine.
 The potential of excreted DNA adducts in urine as a completely non-invasive way of measuring human exposure to carcinogens has been know for some time but its use has been limited by the lack of suitable analytical methodologies.

-Another current project is focus on the bioengineering of electrochemical sensor arrays for acute phase proteins, that are considered as indicators of disease and well-being in animals.
+Another project focuses on the bioengineering of electrochemical sensor arrays for acute phase proteins, that are considered as indicators of disease and well-being in animals.
 The project seeks to explore a new route to develop affordable field-based sensing technologies for specific biomarkers based on aptamers as molecular-recognition elements.
 The biosensors for acute phase proteins could be used as an early warning system, indicating when further diagnostic tests are required and in addition they could also be used as an intital screening test in zoonotic disease surveillance at abattoirs in the event of food scares.

 Author on the work-based learning module S110 Health Sciences in practice